 The audio experience has also undergone a transformation.
 While previous models utilized Bose systems, the 2026 LUXE and SPORT trims now feature a 16-speaker Klipsch premium audio system, including a powerful subwoofer.
 The SPORT trim further distinguishes itself with standard second-row captain's chairs, which not only improve passenger comfort but also provide easier access to the third row.
 Both trims include leather upholstery for the first and second rows, along with heated front seats and a heated steering wheel, essential for those brisk Oklahoma winter mornings.

 When you are ready to move forward with a purchase, you can submit a credit application online to save time at the dealership.
 Our family-owned legacy is built on transparency and long-term relationships, and you can learn more about our team and our history in the Tulsa community.
-Whether you choose the seven-passenger versatility of the LUXE or the six-passenger exclusivity of the SPORT, you are investing in a cabin designed with meticulous attention to detail and modern professional needs in mind.

 ProPILOT Assist 2.1 and Advanced Safety: Comparing Driver-Assistance Suites

-Safety and driver-assistance technology are where the 2026 Infiniti QX60 truly excels, earning the IIHS: TSP+ designation.
-Standard safety features across the lineup include Blind spot and lane departure warnings, Rear cross traffic alert, and a Pre-collision safety system.
-However, the LUXE and SPORT trims elevate the experience with ProPILOT Assist, which combines Intelligent Cruise Control and steering assist to help manage highway driving.
-For 2026, the available ProPILOT Assist 2.1 introduces hands-free freeway driving capabilities on compatible roads, a major leap forward for long-distance commuters.
+The LUXE and SPORT trims elevate the experience with ProPILOT Assist, combining Intelligent Cruise Control and steering assist to manage highway driving.
+For 2026, the available ProPILOT Assist 2.1 introduces hands-free freeway driving capabilities on compatible roads — a major leap forward for long-distance commuters.

 Safety Features